scottviteri/MarkovianTraining/README.md

 ## Results

 All results, including plots and log files, are stored in the `results/Official` directory.
+The plots and full training logs from the paper can be found in this directory.

 ## Reproduction Steps